 - How many LOIs does the potential acquirer write each quarter, and how many does it close?

-- What type of transition periods for founders/leadership are typical?
+- What type of transition periods for Founders/leadership are typical?

 - Where does the potential acquirer receive its capital?